mikesprague/clean-start/README.md

   - This will create a `build` folder with the extension files and an `clean-start-extension.zip` file for submitting
 - Run/develop locally `yarn start`

-NOTE: You will need API keys from Dark Sky, Unsplash, and Google Maps to build/run the Netlify functions this extension uses without modification
+NOTE: You will need API keys from Dark Sky, Unsplash, and Google Maps to build/run the API functions this extension uses without modification

 ## Demo